 Breast cancer occurs primarily in women, and it is the second most prevalent cancer (after skin cancer) among women in the United States.
 About 266,100 women are newly diagnosed with invasive breast cancer and around 40,900 die from it annually, according to the American Cancer Society.
 Men can also develop breast cancer.
 About 2,500 men are diagnosed with invasive breast cancer and 490 die from the disease annually.

 Around a quarter of women with early breast cancer will go on to develop metastatic disease.
 Breast cancer is the most common cause of cancer death among Hispanic women and the second most common cause among white, Black and Asian/Pacific Islander women, according to the Centers for Disease Control and Prevention (CDC).

 What are the risk factors for breast cancer?

-According to the CDC, besides being a woman and getting older other factors that influence a person’s risk of developing breast cancer are:
+According to the CDC, besides being a woman and getting older, other factors that influence the risk of developing breast cancer include:

 - Early menstrual period